Our Staff

 Project Manager

-Born as a handsome boy in a magnificent family Mohd Rafee was one of the intelligent students of his school when he developed a benignant tumour on his face and was surprised to know that he has to live with it for ever.
-Accepting the disability boldly he continued his school life and had no idea that another disability is about to knock his door.
-In May 2010 when they were building the roof of their house he too was assisting the carpenters and all of a sudden lost his balance while sitting on the wooden framework and fell down on the concrete floor of his terrace.
-Living in Lawaypora on the outskirts of Srinagar city he got the immediate hospitalisation but like other such persons he too could not overcome the injury and was rendered to wheelchair for the rest of his life but his unique mental presence and with the help of Shafaqat Rehabilitation Centre Bemina Srinagar he opted for an active wheelchair life.
-He's the player of jammu and kashmir wheelchair basketball team and has good name among the wheelchair basketball players of india.
-Not only he is living a meaningful wheelchair life but has played a key role in the compilation of database of persons with spinal cord injury (PwSCI) in jammu and kashmir and ladakh along with Muzafar Nazir (vice-president).
+Born as a handsome boy in a magnificent family, Mohd Rafee was one of the intelligent students of his school when he developed a benign tumour on his face and was surprised to know that he had to live with it forever.
+Accepting the disability boldly, he continued his school life and had no idea that another disability was about to knock on his door.
+In May 2010, when they were building the roof of their house, he too was assisting the carpenters and all of a sudden lost his balance while sitting on the wooden framework and fell down on the concrete floor of his terrace.
+Living in Lawaypora on the outskirts of Srinagar city, he got the immediate hospitalisation, but like other such persons, he too could not overcome the injury and was rendered to a wheelchair for the rest of his life.
+However, his unique mental presence, and with the help of Shafaqat Rehabilitation Centre, Bemina Srinagar, he opted for an active wheelchair life.
+He's the player of the Jammu and Kashmir wheelchair basketball team and has a good name among the wheelchair basketball players of India.
+Not only is he living a meaningful wheelchair life, but he also played a key role in the compilation of a database of persons with spinal cord injury (PwSCI) in Jammu and Kashmir, and Ladakh, along with Muzafar Nazir (vice-president).

 Arif Ahmad